Mike Baldwin (Coronation Street): Brief relationships

+Alzheimer's diagnosis

-Towards the end of 2005, Mike was diagnosed with Alzheimer's disease, aged 63.
-He soon split from his fiancée Penny King (Pauline Fleming).
-He once asked his close friend Rita Fairclough (Barbara Knox) how her husband Len (Peter Adamson) was doing – when he had in fact died more than 20 years earlier.
-He also went into The Rovers Return and asked where his old flame Bet Lynch (Julie Goodyear) was, not remembering that she had left the pub 10 years earlier.
+Towards the end of 2005, Mike was diagnosed with Alzheimer's disease at the age of 63.
+He soon split from his fiancée, Penny King (Pauline Fleming).
+He also went into The Rovers Return and asked where his old flame, Bet Lynch (Julie Goodyear), was; failing to remember that she had left the pub 10 years prior.
 A further misunderstanding caused him to become estranged from Adam.
-Soon enough Danny engineered sole inheritance of Mike's empire at the behest of his girlfriend Leanne Battersby (Jane Danson).
+Soon after, Danny engineered sole inheritance of Mike's empire at the behest of his girlfriend, Leanne Battersby (Jane Danson).

-In 2006, Mike's condition had rapidly deteriorated to the point where he was eventually admitted to hospital with pneumonia in early April that year.
-But then Mike escaped and made his way back to his factory in Coronation Street, where he was found by his old rival Ken.
-Shortly afterwards, Mike collapsed and died in Ken's arms after having a massive heart attack.
-He was 64 years old.
-His passing – like that of Alma in 2001 – was respected with the theme tune not being played over the credits, though a continuity announcement was made.
-His last words were "You're finished, Barlow.
+In 2006, Mike's condition had rapidly deteriorated to the point where he was admitted to the hospital with pneumonia in early April.
+However, Mike escaped and made his way back to his factory on Coronation Street, where his old rival, Ken, found him.
+Shortly afterward, Mike collapsed and died in Ken's arms after suffering a massive heart attack at 64 years old.
+His passing, like that of Alma in 2001, was respected by omitting the theme tune over the end credits, though a continuity announcement was made instead.
+His last words were, "You're finished, Barlow.
 Deirdre loves me; she's mine."
-Over the last few months of his life, he had been confusing the past and present: Alma, his beloved former wife who had died in 2001, was often mentioned, as was Bet – he even broke into Bet's former home in 2006, only to be confronted by Leanne's father Les (Bruce Jones) as he was the current tenant.
+Over the last few months of his life, he had constantly confused the past with the present; Alma, his beloved former wife who died in 2001, was often mentioned, as was Bet.
+In 2006, he even broke into Bet's former home, only to be confronted by Leanne's father, Les (Bruce Jones) as he was the current tenant.

-In October 2019, Adam discussed Mike's death with Ken and states the irony of Mike dying in Ken's arms, given the rivalry that Ken and Mike had each other in the past decades.
+Reappearance

+Mike would posthumously reappear in a 2012 short special episode shown as part of Text Santa; with the character appearing as a ghost sent from Hell to give Ken's next-door neighbour, Norris Cole (Malcolm Hebden), a warning to change his ways.